Best cheap smartwatch for Android 2024

 Older health sensors than GTS 4

-As we mentioned with the GTS 4, Amazfit makes a variety of cheap Android smartwatches.
+As we mentioned with the GTS 4, Amazfit makes a wide variety of affordable Android smartwatches.
 The Amazfit T-Rex 2 is basically the opposite of the GTS 4, which is much daintier and focused on a traditional smartwatch experience.
-Our T-Rex 2 reviewer said that this watch "will likely outsurvive you" thanks to its rugged durability, and that's a nice reassurance when most cheap watches aren't built to last long.
+Our T-Rex 2 reviewer noted that this watch "will likely outsurvive you" with its rugged durability, and that's a nice reassurance given most cheap watches aren't built to last long.

-The T-Rex 2 weighs a hefty 66.5g, making it noticeable on your wrist compared to most of the thin, shorter-lived entries on this list—but significantly lighter than the stainless steel T-Rex Ultra.
-It survived over a dozen MIL-STD-810G certifications and has a 10ATM water resistance rating, twice as deep as most smartwatches can handle.
-Plus, it can last for weeks per charge under normal conditions.
+The T-Rex 2 weighs a hefty 66.5g, making it noticeable on your wrist compared to most of the thin, shorter-lived entries on this list—but significantly lighter than the stainless-steel T-Rex Ultra.
+It comes with over a dozen MIL-STD-810G certifications and even has a 10ATM water resistance rating, twice as deep as most smartwatches can handle.
+Plus, it can last for weeks on a single charge under normal conditions.

-Otherwise, this watch and the GTS 4 aren't that different.
+Otherwise, this watch and the GTS 4 aren't really that different.
 You get a ridiculous number of sports modes and automatic tracking for eight exercises, plus data on your heart rate, blood oxygen, stress, and breathing.
-It even has the Zepp Coach AI, though not the GTS 4's mic/speaker combo or its newer HR sensor LEDs that are supposed to be 33% more accurate.
+It even has the Zepp Coach AI, though not the GTS 4's mic/speaker combo or its newer HR sensor LEDs that are supposed to be 33 percent more accurate.

 Swipe to scroll horizontally